Brazil: The Corporate Insolvency Law and New Perspectives

-After court confirmation, the debtor remains under judicial reorganisation for up to two years following court confirmation of the plan in order to allow the court to monitor whether the plan obligations that become due during such period have been duly complied with.
+After court confirmation, the debtor remains under judicial reorganisation for up to two years to allow the court to monitor whether the obligations of the plan that arise during this period have been complied with.
 However, it is common for debtors to remain under judicial reorganisation until the court rules on all challenges to the list of creditors and claims.

 If, during this period, the debtor breaches the plan, Law 11,101 provides that the court shall convert the reorganisation into a liquidation in bankruptcy.
-However, and although it is not provided for in Law 11,101, it has become common practice for the company to submit amendments of the restructuring plan to the general creditors’ meeting.
-If the amendments are approved at the meeting, such amendments become valid and binding on the debtor company and on its creditors.
+However, and although it is not provided for in the Law, it has become common practice for the company to submit amendments to the restructuring plan to the general creditors' meeting.
+If the amendments are approved at the meeting, they become valid and binding on the debtor company and on its creditors.

-The purpose of expedited reorganisation proceedings is to seek court confirmation of pre-negotiated and approved arrangements between a debtor and a class of creditors, or group of creditors with similar economic interests.
+The purpose of expedited reorganisation proceedings is to seek court confirmation of pre-negotiated and approved arrangements between a debtor and one or more classes of creditors, or groups of creditors with similar economic interests.
 After obtaining approval of the plan by such creditors, the debtor files a proceeding seeking court confirmation.
-If at least 60 per cent of the claims belonging to any such class or group approve the plan, it becomes binding on all affected creditors upon confirmation.
+If at least 60 per cent of the claims belonging to each of the impaired classes or groups approve the plan, it becomes binding on all the creditors of each classes or groups upon confirmation.

-Any claim, secured or unsecured, matured or not, may be subject to a pre-packaged reorganisation plan, with the exception of labour claims and of all the other claims not affected by a court-supervised reorganisation.
+Any claim, secured or unsecured, matured or not, may be subject to a pre-packaged reorganisation plan, with the exception of labour claims and of all the other claims not affected by a court-supervised reorganisation (such as tax claims).